Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework

 \subsection{Human Evaluation}

-For human evaluation, we utilized the same set of metrics as in automatic evaluation.
-We selected a random subset of 10 topics for evaluation.
-Specifically, 3 annotators performed pairwise comparison of reports generated by both Multimodal DeepResearcher and DataNarrative with Claude 3.7 Sonnet.
-As with automatic evaluation (Section~\ref{sec:human-eval}), we randomized report presentation order to avoid positional bias.
+For human evaluation, we utilized the same set of metrics as in automatic report evaluation.
+We selected a random subset of 20 topics for evaluation.
+Specifically, 5 annotators performed pairwise comparison of reports generated by both Multimodal DeepResearcher and DataNarrative with Claude 3.7 Sonnet.
+As with automatic evaluation, we randomized the order to avoid potential positional bias.
 Results are presented in Table~\ref{tab:human-eval}.
 Surprisingly, Multimodal DeepResearcher achieves an overall win rate of 100\%.
-Specifically, two annotators preferred all 10 reports generated by Multimodal DeepResearcher, while the third annotator preferred 9 out of 10.
-The results further validate the effectiveness of Multimodal Deepresearcher.
+Specifically, two annotators preferred all 20 reports generated by Multimodal DeepResearcher, one annotator preferred 19 out of 20, another annotator preferred 18, and the last annotator preferred 15.
+Comparing with the results given by GPT-4.1, the agreement between them is 80\%.
+These results further validate the effectiveness of Multimodal DeepResearcher.